 Modern consumers wish the connection between them and the brand goes beyond just the products.
 Moreover, the target audience expects a much more transparent company willing to stand on a brand's core values, engage with them, and make their consumers feel important to them.

 For non-profits, digital branding enables a clear advantage to increase awareness of their particular advocacy.
-A vocal presence gives a better reach to tell your audience where you stand in a cause.
+A vocal presence gives a better reach to tell your audience where you stand on a cause.

-But the best thing about digital branding is how it helps startups and small companies to gain presence even when competing against global brands.
-Because building a digital brand has a lower cost than traditional marketing, has a global reach, and proper optimization increases organic traffic and thus gives them revenue.
+But the best thing about digital branding is how it helps startups and small companies to gain brand recognition even when competing against global brands.
+Building a digital brand has a lower cost than traditional marketing, has a global reach, and proper optimization increases organic traffic and thus gives them revenue.

 Since one of the primary goals of digital branding is to generate leads, building a digital brand must consider the three pillars of digital branding strategies: